 - Be sure to investigate options for your cell and home phones.

-- Students on longer programs consistently recommend Skype as an easy communication tool.
+- Students on longer programs consistently recommend Skype, google, iMessage, and facebook messenger as easy communication tools.

 - Daily communication is unrealistic.
 Remember this is your student’s chance to gain some independence.
 They can’t do that if they’re checking in with you every day.